 Structure of the cryospheric microbiome.
 Non-metric multidimensional scaling was used to visualise the composition of cryospheric bacterial communities according to the ecosystem types and primer pairs.
-For this, the ‘metaMDS’ function implemented in the package vegan was used with Bray-Curtis distances7069.
-The stress for the chosen value of k=2 was 0.208.
+For this, the ‘metaMDS’ function implemented in the package vegan was used with Bray-Curtis distances70.
+The stress for the chosen value of k=2 was 0.206.
 The ‘adonis2’ function was used to perform a PERMANOVA analysis to test the effect of the ecosystem type and the primer pairs on the composition of bacterial communities (Extended data Table 4).
-Pairwise comparisons between ecosystem types were tested using the function ‘pairwise.adonis2’7170.
+Pairwise comparisons between ecosystem types were tested using the function ‘pairwise.adonis2’71.
 P-values were adjusted using the default Bonferroni method, to account for multiple comparisons.

 The prevalence of each genus was modeled as the probability of presence using a logistic binomial regression (with the R stats ‘glm’ method), using the ecosystem type (snow/Ice, terrestrial, marine and freshwater) and the primer pair as fixed effect.
 To calculate the probability of occurrence in the cryosphere for each genus, the prediction was calculated for all ecosystem types and primer pair combinations, and averaged.
-The core microbiome was defined at 0.1% abundance, and 20% prevalence across the cryosphere (Extended data Figure 2B).
-The core microbiome presence in the different ecosystem types was shown using an upset-plot using the complex-upset R package7271.
-The taxonomic tree available in Extended data Figure 2A was created using the Metacoder R package6766.
-The α-diversity was calculated using Shannon’s index with a custom R functions7372.
+The core microbiome was defined at 0.1% abundance, and 20% prevalence across the cryosphere, for genera present in at least one sample in all four ecosystem types (Extended data Figure 2B).
+The core microbiome presence in the different ecosystem types was shown using an upset-plot using the complex-upset R package72.
+The taxonomic tree available in Extended data Figure 2A was created using the Metacoder R package67.
+The α-diversity was calculated using Shannon’s index with a custom R functions73.
 To test the difference across ecosystems and datasets, the Wald-Type statistics implemented in the ‘GFD’ function of the R GFD package was used (Extended data Table 5).
 This test was performed instead of an ANOVA, as the data was not normally distributed.
 The mean values given by the function were used for the ecosystem comparison.